kriskowal/lode/README.md

 Narwhal and Tusk are decoupled slightly differently.
 Narwhal performs a search for installed packages when it starts.
 Tusk, like NPM, only fiddles with the filesystem.
+However, Narwhal conflates the module name spaces of all installed packages and has to find all of the installed packages before running.
+Lode only looks at packages that are used by the package that contains the main module, and while the conflated name space is useful, it provides the mappings approach as a safer coupling system.

 NPM favors an approach to package management more similar in spirit to "mappings" and Narwhal favors one more conducive